dart-lang/language/working/2364 - primary constructors/feature-specification.md

 name specifies both a constructor declaration and a declaration of one instance variable for each formal parameter in said parameter list.

 A primary constructor cannot have a body, and it cannot have an normal initializer list (and hence, it cannot have a superinitializer, e.g., `super.name(...)`).
-However, it can have assertions.
+However, it can have assertions, it can have initializing formals (`this.p`) and it can have super parameters (`super.p`).

 The motivation for these restrictions is that a primary constructor is intended to be small and easy to read at a glance.
 If more machinery is